Toxicants & Fumigants

 For a professional discussion of Chemical Controls visit http://nwco.net

-Toxicant–substance used to poison a problem animal, typically through ingestion.
+Toxicant – substance used to poison a problem animal, typically through ingestion, although it can be inhaled as a gas.

 Facts about Pesticides